Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Introduction

-Our contribution is twofold: statistical and computational.
-The algorithm in Theorem \ref{thm:risk-minimization} computes an $\eta$-additive approximation to the empirical risk minimizer in time $\eta^{-O(\ddim(\X))}n \log^3 n$.
-By Theorem \ref{thm:LipExt}, this hypothesis can be evaluated on new points in time $\eta^{-O(\ddim(\X))} \log n$.
-The expected risk of this hypothesis decays as the empirical risk plus $1/\poly(n)$, as proved in Theorem \ref{thm:Delta[H]}.
-Although our bounds explicitly depend on the doubling dimension, the latter may be efficiently estimated from the data \cite{DBLP:conf/approx/GottliebK10}.
+Our paper's main contribution is computational.
+The algorithm in Theorem~\ref{thm:risk-minimization} computes an $\eta$-additive approximation to the Lipschitz-regularized empirical risk minimizer in time $\eta^{-O(\ddim(\X))}n \lognat^3 n$ (recall $\eta>0$ is a parameter that controls the desired precision).
+By Theorem~\ref{thm:LipExt}, this hypothesis can be evaluated on new points in time $\eta^{-O(\ddim(\X))} \lognat n$.
+A novel feature of our construction is the use of a spanner to reduce the runtime of a linear program, and the spanner construction in Appendix~\ref{sec:spanner} is itself of independent interest, having already been invoked in \cite{DBLP:conf/stoc/ElkinS13,DBLP:conf/stoc/Solomon14}.
+We also present some statistical risk bounds (culminating in Theorem~\ref{thm:main-risk}).

+A simple no-free-lunch argument shows that it is impossible to learn functions with arbitrary oscillation, and hence Lipschitzness is a natural and commonly used regularization constraint \cite{MR2013911,MR2172729,shwartz2014understanding}.
+In this sense, our work fits into the so-called {\em luckiness} paradigm \cite{DBLP:journals/tit/Shawe-TaylorBWA98}, of which SVM is a classic instance.
+Rather than guaranteeing a priori Bayes-consistency or excess risk bounds, luckiness bounds are data-dependent.
+Thus, in the case of SVM, a {\em lucky} sample is one that admits a large-margin separator; this in turn allows for optimistic generalization bounds --- as opposed to a less lucky sample with a smaller margin and correspondingly more pessimistic bounds.
+More recently, this data-dependent approach was applied to general metric spaces \cite{DBLP:journals/tit/GottliebKK14} and was later shown to be Bayes-consistent \cite{DBLP:conf/aistats/KontorovichW15}.

+Our runtime and generalization bounds explicitly depend on the doubling dimension of $\X$, but as we discuss in Remark~\ref{rem:adapt}, recent results with data-dependent generalization~\cite{GottliebKK13-tcs} renders our approach adaptive to the {\em intrinsic} dimension of the samples, offering large savings when the latter is even moderately smaller than the ambient metric dimension.

+\paragraph*{Paper outline} We start by defining the basic concepts in Section \ref{sec:tech}.
+Our efficient model selection procedure is described in Section \ref{sec:bv}, and the prediction algorithm (for a test point) is described in Section \ref{sec:lipext}.
+The risk guarantees of our method are provided in Section \ref{sec:risk}.